Our Church School

 ‘You must be the change you wish to see in the world.’
 Inspired by the words of Mahatma Gandhi

-One of our current school development priorities includes a key focus on developing our children’s emotional intelligence and their ability to reason and justify, armed with a broad vocabulary.
+We maintain a key focus on developing our children’s emotional intelligence and their ability to reason and justify, armed with a broad vocabulary.

 We believe we offer a curriculum provision that is ambitious and aspirational for all and that will enhance the cultural capital of every child and family.
 We strive to ensure children are as ready as they can be for the transition to their secondary setting and equipped with life skills that will ensure their success as individual human beings with unique and inherent value.